Frictional Unemployment: Definition, Causes & Examples

 What is Frictional Unemployment

 Frictional unemployment occurs in the period between leaving one job and joining another.
-In other words, frictional unemployment is the time between when an employee leaves employment and when they transition into their new role.
+In other words, it is the time between when an employee leaves employment and when they transition into their new role.

 It is frictional unemployment whether the employee left of their own free will or, was fired.
 Essentially, it refers to the time gap between two jobs but is generally a relatively small time period – usually weeks or months.